ANNarchy/ANNarchy/docs/manual/Parser.rst

         """
     )

 Functions must be one-liners, i.e. they should have only one return value.
-They can use as many arguments as needed, but are totally unaware of the context: all the needed information should be passed as an argument.
+They can use as many arguments as needed, but are totally unaware of the context: all the needed information should be passed as an argument (except constants which are visible to the function).

 The types of the arguments (including the return value) are by default floating-point.
 If other types should be used, they should be specified at the end of the definition, after the ``:`` sign, with the type of the return value first, followed by the type of all arguments separated by commas: